steview2000/bin_pictures/README.md

  - Tagging images and many operations where mouse driven and therefore quite slow
  - The image database is saved as an .xml file.
 I find .xml files often quite confusing

-When I realised the power of feh, I decided to use feh for my image handling.
+When I realised the power of sxiv, I decided to use sxiv for my image handling.
 I wrote the image information in a json-database.
 Now the database can easily manipulated with simple tools.

 # The image database